cssnr/npmstat/docs/module.md

 For more details see the [api.py](https://github.com/cssnr/npmstat/blob/master/src/npmstat/api.py) source code.

-!!! warning

-    This API is incomplete and expected to change in the future.
+!!! warning "This API is incomplete and may change in the future."

 &nbsp;